Battle Cheat Mountain Summary

-The plan called for three Rebel brigades of approximately 1,500 soldiers each to attack Cheat Summit Fort on September 12.
+The plan called for three Confederate brigades of approximately 1,500 soldiers each to attack Cheat Summit Fort on September 12.
 Bad weather and rugged terrain created poor communication between the three brigades, resulting in an uncoordinated and ineffective assault.

-September 12–15, 1861 — Clash at Cheat Mountain
+September 12–15, 1861 — Cheat Mountain Battle

 Lee appointed Colonel Albert Rust to lead the initial attack.
 On September 12, Rust’s force embarked on a march over an obscure wilderness path up the mountain toward the Federal stronghold.
 After hacking their way through dense brush during a pouring rain throughout the day, Rust’s men were in no condition to fight.

-As the Rebels neared their goal, Kimball led 300 Union soldiers from Cheat Summit Fort to intercept them.
+As the Confederates neared their goal, Kimball led 300 Union soldiers from Cheat Summit Fort to intercept them.
 Convinced that the Federals outnumbered his force, Rust lost his nerve and ordered his exhausted soldiers to retreat.
 Having lost the element of surprise, Lee’s entire operation crashed.

-After continuing to probe at the Federal positions at Elkwater and on Cheat Mountain for the next three days, Lee ended the offensive and withdrew to Valley Mountain.
+After continuing to probe the Federal positions at Elkwater and on Cheat Mountain for the next three days, Lee ended the offensive and withdrew to Valley Mountain.